gaidardzhiev/toolbox/README.md

 2. Run `./build_musl_libc.sh` if you want to build the statically linked musl libc.
 3. Run `make` to compile `toolbox.c` into the final executable.

-This process ensures that all binaries are statically linked, providing portability and independence from the host system's libraries.
+This process ensures that all binaries are statically linked, providing portability and independence from the host systems libraries.
 It compiles the statically linked binary and installs it along with its man page.

 ```